-То: Date:
+: Date:

 Parent/or Guardian

-Street Address:
+Street Address: 7710

 City/State ZIP:

 Please be notified that copies of the Community School District's official student

-records concerning , (full legal name of student) have been transferred to:
+records concerning, (full legal name of student) have been transferred to:

 School District Name Address

-upon the written statement that the student intends to enroll in said school system.
+upon the written statement that the student int rends to enroll in said school system.

-If you desire a copy of such records furnished, please check here and return this form to the undersigned.
-A reasonable charge will be made for the copies.
+If you desire a copy of such records furnished A reasonable charge will be made for the cop d, please check here and return this form to the undersigned. ies.

-If you believe such records transferred are inaccurate, misleading or otherwise in violation of the privacy or other rights of the student, you have the right to a hearing to challenge the contents of such records.
+accurate, misleading or otherwise in violation of the privacy or other learing to challenge the contents of such records.

 (Name)

 (Title)